Net Zero by 2050: The Maths Nobody Shows You

 What Net Zero Actually Requires

-For a company emitting 100,000 tCO2e today: reduce to 10,000 tCO2e by 2050.
-At a linear rate, roughly 3,600 tCO2e per year.
+For a company emitting 100,000 tCO2e today, that means reducing to 10,000 tCO2e by 2050.
+At a linear rate, that requires cutting roughly 3,600 tCO2e per year.
 Every year.
 For 25 years.
+No pauses.
+No flat years.
+Consistent, measurable reduction.

 Where the Maths Breaks Down